sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	-- Working with a fresh copy of the transient makes our plugin crash, no?
 		- See email from "delivery".

-TODO load an unmodified $wp_version for extension compatibility tests -- we got 5 reports already.

 TODO do not disconnect sites when the subscription expires, but downgrade them to free instead.
 Increase retry time incrementally by up to one a week?
 	do the var_dump()